semanticarts/gist/docs/gistStyleGuide.md

 Serialization
 -----

-- gist OWL files are serialized in RDF Turtle
+- gist OWL files are serialized in RDF Turtle.
-- The [EDM Council's RDF serialization tool, rdf-toolkit.jar,](https://github.com/edmcouncil/rdf-toolkit) should be run before every commit in order to standardize formatting and eliminate noise in git diffs.
+- The [EDM Council's RDF serialization tool, `rdf-toolkit.jar`,](https://github.com/edmcouncil/rdf-toolkit) should be run before every commit in order to standardize formatting and eliminate noise in git diffs.
 - It is recommended to run this as a [pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) in your git repository to ensure that it is done every time.
 In order to use the standard settings, copy the provided `pre-commit` script from the `tools/` directory in the repository to `.git/hooks/` after the repository is cloned, and ensure that `JAVA_HOME` is set in your environment.
-This script will only format RDF files, ignoring all others.
+Java 11 or higher is required.
+This script will format only RDF files, ignoring all others.
+- **Only** the `rdf-toolkit.jar` file found in `tools/` should be used, since mixing versions may result in bogus diffs.

 -----